oriondor/cinema/README.md

 This version doesn't provide any functionality for customization of view (banners, logos) through admin panel.
 By now all of the banners are hardcoded.

 It's required to use this code over your own django project with your own settings.py file that would contain your own database settings.
-You should use Postres for this project.
+You should use Postgres for this project.
-Just copy the code of the apps and urls from project to your new django project, run migrations and your're all set!
+Just copy the code of the apps and urls from repository to your new django project, run migrations and your're all set!

 All dependencies are in requirements.txt